5 best headphones for professional music production at home

-Switching between the Audio-Technica ATH-R70x headphones and studio monitors doesn’t actually present a big jump in reproduction quality.
+Switching between the Audio-Technica ATH-R70x headphones and well placed studio monitors doesn’t actually present a big jump in reproduction quality.
 In other words, these are some pretty accurate studio headphones!
-However, the biggest difference is in the high-end where the R70x headphones don’t deliver as much as others on our list.
+The biggest difference though is in the high-end where the R70x headphones don’t deliver as much clarity as competitors.

-But the R70x headphones are pretty light and comfortable to wear over long periods.
-Unlike other Audio-Technica headphones, they don’t squish your head.
-My fellow producers with glasses know what I mean!
-Their open-back circumaural design presents a smooth sounding soundstage with accurate frequency reproduction.
-There are no bumps or noticeable cuts below the high-end, so you can expect to hear plenty of detail!
+None the less, the R70x headphones are pretty light and comfortable to wear over long sessions.
+They don’t squish your head like some other Audio-Technica headphones do, and their open-back circumaural design presents a smooth-sounding soundstage with accurate frequency reproduction.
+There are no noticeable boosts or cuts below the high end, so you can expect to hear plenty of detail!

-You’ll find any unwanted sibilance and messy mix characteristics with the precise frequency response.
-However, the response does roll off a little suddenly between 10-20 kHz, though this shouldn’t really cause many issues as these are mostly just “air” frequencies.
+Unwanted sibilance and messy mix characteristics are easy to find in these cans thanks to their precise frequency response.
+With that said, the response does roll off a little suddenly between 10-20 kHz, though this won’t cause many issues as these are mostly just “air” frequencies.
 The bass and low mids are even with the right amount of extension and no hint of boominess.

 4. Audio-Technica M70x – best closed-back headphones for music production